pryoritymusic/webpagetest-blog/src/posts/full-throttle-comparing-packet-level-and-dev-tools-throttling.md

 ## Differences in Throttling Approaches

-DevTools throttling applies at the request level and operates between the renderer and the networking stack of the browser.
-This means that there are some things that are out of reach for DevTools throttling.
+DevTools throttling applies at the request level and operates between the HTTP disk cache and the connection layer of the browser.
+This means that activity that occurs at that connection layer are out of reach for DevTools throttling.
 DevTools throttling won't have any effect on things like:

 * <abbr title="Transmission Control Protocol">TCP</abbr> slow-start
 * <abbr title="Domain Name System">DNS</abbr> resolutions